-John, Paul and Josemaria « Catholic Insight
+Saints John and Paul and Josemaria « Catholic Insight

 While Cardinal Ratzinger said of his work: I have always been impressed by Josemaría Escrivá’s explanation of the name ‘Opus Dei’: an explanation … gives us an idea of the founder’s spiritual profile.
 Escrivá knew he had to found something, but he was also conscious that what he was founding was not his own work, that he himself did not invent anything and that the Lord was merely making use of him.
 So it was not his work, but Opus Dei (God’s Work).
 [This] gives us to understand that he was in a permanent dialogue, a real contact with the One who created us and works for us and with us… If therefore St Josemaría speaks of the common vocation to holiness, it seems to me that he is basically drawing on his own personal experience, not of having done incredible things himself, but of having let God work.
 Therefore a renewal, a force for good was born in the world even if human weaknesses will always remain.

-And remain it will.
-But Christ overcomes and heals our weakness, even our deepest and most humiliating sins, as the leper in today’s Gospel begs: Domine, si vis, potes me mundare! – Lord, if you will, you can make me clean.
+And remain they will.
+But Christ overcomes and heals our weakness, even our deepest and most humiliating sins, as the leper in the Gospel begs: Domine, si vis, potes me mundare! – Lord, if you will, you can make me clean!

 And the Lord replies simply: ‘Volo.
 Mundare’.
 I will.
 Be clean.
 So it was, so it is, and so it shall be, unto the end.
 All we need do, is ask.
 ‘Domine, si vis…